 Both these sports require players to use a racquet to hit a small ball, but that's where their similarities end.
-Squash is known for its fast-paced nature and requires players to be extremely agile, while tennis is more focused on technique and precision.
+Squash is known for being fast and demands quick, agile play, while tennis leans more on technique and precision.

 What Is Squash?

 Squash is a racquet sport that originated in England and was first played in the mid-19th century.
-It is played on an enclosed court with four walls, two of which have a small front wall with a tin at the bottom.
+It is played on an enclosed four-walled court.
+The front wall has a low "tin" strip along the bottom that the ball must clear to stay in play.
 The objective of the game is to hit the ball against one of the walls, making it impossible for your opponent to return it.

 A squash match can be played as singles (one player on each side) or doubles (two players on each side).
 It requires players to have quick reflexes, good hand-eye coordination, and excellent cardiovascular endurance.
-The game is known for its intense rallies and fast-paced nature, making it physically demanding.
+The game is known for its intense rallies and quick pace, making it physically demanding.
+After decades of campaigning, squash will make its Olympic debut at the LA 2028 Games — a milestone moment for the sport.

 What Is Tennis?